AkhilJx/Chatbot-using-llama-3.1-8B-and-streamlit/README.md

    curl -fsSL https://ollama.com/install.sh | sh

-3. Select the model that we want to download and run the command: ollama pull <name-of-model>.
+3. Select the model that we want to download and run the command: ollama pull name-of-model.

 ![image](https://github.com/user-attachments/assets/7f15974d-cf93-490e-a8b1-5d0f457e4397)

 Refer to the GitHub repo: https://github.com/ollama/ollama and the site: https://ollama.com/library for more details

+On Mac, the models will be downloaded to ~/.ollama/models

+On Linux (or WSL), the models will be stored at /usr/share/ollama/.ollama/models